contagon/handbook/handbook/11-young-women.md

 * Minister to individual young women.
 * Submit recommendations to the bishopric for sisters to serve in Young Women.
 * Teach other Young Women leaders and class presidencies their responsibilities.
-* Counsel with young women about challenges that do not require the bishop or involve abuse (see [32.3] and [32.6.1.1]).
+* Counsel with young women about challenges that do not require the bishop or involve abuse (see [32.3], [31.3.1], and [38.6.2]).
 * Mentor class presidencies in their leadership responsibilities.
 Each class is assisted and overseen by a specific member of the Young Women presidency.
 * Support young women who serve as companions to adult sisters in ministering (see [21.2.2]).
 * Regularly hold Young Women presidency meetings and meet with the bishop.
 * Oversee the records, reports, budget, and finances of the Young Women organization.

 ### 11.3.3 [[AO]] Secretary

 If the unit is large enough, the Young Women president recommends to the bishop an adult sister to serve as Young Women secretary.
-The secretary may have the following responsibilities:
+She may have the following responsibilities:

 * Help the Young Women presidency prepare agendas for presidency meetings.
 She attends these meetings, takes notes, and keeps track of assignments.
 * Instruct class secretaries and help them keep attendance records.
-* Help the Young Women presidency (1) prepare a budget and (2) account for expenses.
+* Help the Young Women presidency prepare a budget and account for expenses.

 ### 11.3.4 Class Presidency and Secretary

 #### 11.3.4.1 Calling, Sustaining, and Setting Apart